Chris Simmons' UW Photo Gear

 Tip: meter the blue water behind your subject, place each of your strobes, adjust their power to match the exposure of the background.

-nikkor 20mm
+Nikkor 20mm

 AF-D